elastic/package-storage/README.md

 ## A package goes out into the wild world

-1. The golden moment has arrived! cCreate a PR to the `production` branch of this repository.
+ 1. The golden moment has arrived!
+Create a PR to the `production` branch of this repository.
 The PR will contain the package's contents as they are in the `staging` branch.
 The PR must pass CI and be approved by a teammate before it can be merged.

 2. Once the PR is merged into the `production` branch, it is eligible to be served by the Production (and Staging and Snapshot) registries.
 However, this doesn't happen automatically!
 One must [kick off a build of the `production` branch](https://beats-ci.elastic.co/job/Beats/job/package-storage/job/production/build?delay=0sec), which will publish the Docker image containing packages for the Production registry.